Agents of Change

-As charged in the Opportunity Task Force Report, Leading on Opportunity takes a systemic approach to addressing the key determinants of early care and education, college and career readiness, and child and family stability, while simultaneously focusing on the cross-cutting factors of segregation and social capital.
+As charged in the Leading on Opportunity Report, we take a systemic approach to addressing the key determinants of early care and education, college and career readiness, and child and family stability, while simultaneously focusing on the cross-cutting factors of segregation and social capital.

 Diversity & Inclusion

-We honor differences and include diverse community voices to shape and inform our work.
+We honor differences and center on diverse community voices to shape our work where everyone belongs.

 We recognize our shared humanity and inherent dignity, working towards shared understanding.

 We authentically connect and build relationships across all sectors of our community.